matrix-org/matrix-spec-proposals/proposals/3925-replace-aggregation-with-full-event.md

 ## Potential issues

 * There could be clients which rely on the current behavior.
-* It will be harder for clients to get the current content of an event: currently they can just looking at `content.body`.
-While this is true, it is also a relatively inconsistent behavior.
-Future replacements of the event would be rendered as "* new content".
-So the event with the replaced event does look different (without "*") despite the fact, that it is also replaced.
+* It will be harder for clients, which do not support replacing events to get the current content of an event: currently they can just look at `content.body`.
+  However, this leads to a relatively inconsistent behavior:

+  Assuming that we have an event A with the body `1`, which is first replaced by the event A' with the new body `2` and then by the event A'' with the new body `3`.
+The sync has been done right after A' und A''.
+Then the timeline would look like this: `2` -> `*3` instead of `1` -> `*2` -> `*3`.
+Although `2` is a replaced body, it does not have a `*`, which looks to the user as it has not been replaced.

 ## Alternatives